spiral/docs/docs/en/http/routing.md

 You can register route patterns in the `RoutesBootloader`.

-In this example we use default pattern registry, but you can create your own registry that implements `RoutePatternRegistryInterface`.
+In this example we use default pattern registry, but you can create and bind own registry which implements `RoutePatternRegistryInterface`.

 > **Note**
 > `DefaultPatternRegistry` already has `uuid` and `integer` patterns,